AΣN Board & Staff

 - Articulates a vision for ΑΣΝ

-The Board Faculty Adviser and the Board Alumni Adviser are appointed by the Board of Directors at the Triennial Conference for three year terms and are ex-officio members without a vote
+The Board Faculty Adviser is appointed by the Board of Directors at the Triennial Conference for a three-year term and is an ex-officio member without a vote.

 The Executive Director of Alpha Sigma Nu is an ex-officio member without a vote.